TeeOkome/Pre-seeds-Program/README.md

    - **Research Software Engineers (RSEs)**: Providing foundational knowledge of research for new hires, with the aim of acclimatising them to the new work environment.
    - **Other use cases**: Open to additional applications as the program evolves.

-Here's a revised README that conveys how contributors can help in a positive, collaborative manner, along with a clear roadmap:

----

-# Pre-Openseeds Research Training Program

-Welcome to the Pre-Openseeds Research Training Program repository!
-This initiative is dedicated to making research training accessible and inclusive for diverse audiences, including aspiring researchers, citizen scientists, professionals, and more.

-## Project Overview

-The Pre-Openseeds program is evolving from an initial cohort-based concept into a flexible, modular structure.
-This allows us to cater to various learning needs and backgrounds, making research skills accessible to everyone.

-### Key Features

-1. **Modular Structure**: Standalone modules covering specific research aspects, allowing learners to tailor their learning experience.

-2. **Diverse Use Cases**:
-   - **Cohort-Based Training**: For those early in their research careers.
-   - **Citizen Science**: Empowering everyday individuals to participate in scientific research.
-   - **Professional Development**: Enhancing research skills across various fields.
-   - **Research Software Engineers**: Providing foundational skills for new hires.
-   - **Additional Applications**: Open to further expansion and customization.

 ## How You Can Contribute

 We believe in the power of collaboration and invite you to join us in shaping this program.
 Here are some ways you can get involved: